 For starters, mastering correct bowing will improve your tone dramatically.
 Check out the video below for a few quick tips to work on your bowing skills.

-So without further ado, here are 5 important things to consider that can make a huge impact on your violin tone:
+Now without further ado, here are 5 more important things to consider that can make a huge impact on your violin tone:

 A few things to consider include: do not grip your bow too tightly, do not add unnecessary pressure to the bow, be sure to rest your little finger on the top of the bow, and keep your entire bowing arm and hand as relaxed as possible.

-Need help finding a violin teacher in your area?
+Looking for a violin teacher near you?
 Find your perfect teacher here!